 Decision-making made easy!
 This tool gives you a side by side comparison of individual programs offered at George Brown College.
 Use this tool to select up to 3 programs to compare, helping you make the right choice for the job you want.

-George Brown College is located in Toronto, Canada’s largest city.
 Toronto is home to Canada’s major employers and the epicentre of most of the country’s key industries.
 It is one of the most diverse cities in the world, and provides students with access to a wealth of social and cultural experiences.

 We have three main urban campuses – St. James, Casa Loma, and Waterfront – and several other downtown locations that place students right where the action is.